 - Feeling overwhelmed or unprepared to care for your baby

 - Scary thoughts of harm coming to your baby

 Dr. Hudepohl said in some cases, these symptoms can be so severe that women feel their families or children would be better off without them.
 Some even consider killing themselves.

 Women with postpartum depression often feel a diminished sense of connection to their baby, and with this often comes an overwhelming amount of guilt at not being a “good” mother.
-Sometimes, the opposite can happen, and a woman has a hard time letting others hold or care for the baby, often because of anxiety and worry thoughts.
+Sometimes, the opposite can happen, and a woman has a hard time letting others hold or care for the baby, often because of anxiety and worried thoughts.

 Try to sleep

 Sleep deprivation is one of the biggest risk factors for women who have just had a baby.
 Sleep disruption is common for postpartum moms, but it is important for women to work with their partners or other family members to find times of uninterrupted sleep.
-Sleep restoration can have a preventive effect for postpartum depression and anxiety.
+Sleep restoration can have a preventive effect on postpartum depression and anxiety.

 Focus on self-care

 Even though it can be difficult, especially when you have a newborn, taking time to recharge and put yourself first is important.
 Dr. Hudepohl shared these tips for taking care of your mental health: